 What If I Can’t Find a Guarantor?

 Unfortunately, if you happen to fall within any of the above categories, a landlord is unlikely to take you as a tenant without a guarantor.
-Working to improve your circumstances or living with friends or family until you are a more attractive tenant for a landlord could be your only option.
+Working to improve your circumstances, such as boosting your credit rating or saving enough to pay rent in advance, could improve your chances.
+Alternatively, living with friends or family until you are a more attractive tenant for a landlord might be your only option.

 What it means to be a guarantor?

-It’s vital to think very carefully and be fully aware of your obligations and responsibilities if you agree to be a guarantor.
-The commitment you are making is a big one – to take full responsibility for the payment of rent for the property, should the tenant default.
-Be prepared for the fact that you might also be liable for other financial responsibilities such as payment for any damage that has been caused or possibly even, in the case of a joint tenancy, the rent for anyone else named on the agreement.
-This is a common occurrence when a group of students are taking on a joint tenancy, for example where each tenant is joint and severally liable for all the rent.
-It is important to understand that if you, as a guarantor, do not pay for any liabilities arising from being a guarantor, then you could be pursued through the courts by the landlord.
+Think carefully and be fully aware of your obligations and responsibilities if you agree to act as a guarantor.
+The commitment you are making is a big one – to take full responsibility for the payment of monthly rent for the property, should the tenant default.
+Be prepared for the fact that you might also be liable for other financial responsibilities, such as payment for any damage that has been caused or possibly even, in the case of a joint tenancy, the rent for anyone else named on the agreement.
+This is a common occurrence when a group of students are taking on a joint tenancy, for example, where each tenant is jointly and severally liable for all the rent.

-If you are seeking a move to a rental property, we would be happy to help you on that journey.
-Start your search for your ideal property using the Properties to Let section of our website.
+If you are seeking a move to a rental property, we would be happy to assist you throughout the process.
+Start your search for your ideal property using the properties to let section of our website.